Sean Avery: Vogue

 In April 2008, it was announced that Avery would spend the summer offseason interning at Vogue magazine.
 In June 2008, Avery guest-edited Mensvogue.com, the website for Men's Vogue magazine.
 His interest mainly resides with women's fashion; of men's fashion Avery has said, "You do suits and pants and that's about that.
 Women's clothes tell a story.
 That's what's interesting to me."

 In 2008, New Line Cinema put into development a film based on Avery’s life, focusing on his status as a professional athlete with an active interest in fashion, including a summer internship at Vogue.
 Stan Chervin was hired to write the script.

 Commonwealth Utilities

 In 2009, Avery worked with men's fashion label Commonwealth Utilities to present a clothing line for New York Fashion Week.

-Modelling
+Modeling

 Hickey Freeman

 Avery was hired to be the face of Hickey Freeman's Spring/Summer 2012 ad campaign, shot by Francesco Carrozzini.
 The print ads appeared in Vanity Fair, DC Modern Luxury, and other magazines.
 As of 2021, he is no longer working with Hickey Freeman.